 Pluto is the farthest planet from the sun, and the coldest.
 It represents obsession, unsolved mysteries, complete transformation, and raw power.
 Pluto is the slowest moving of the planets, taking nearly 250 years to transit the entire zodiac, and the sign it is in often describes where the power and obsessions of an entire generation are most emphasized.
 The house that Pluto is in tends to be an area where you are most likely to experience drastic and permanent change.
 These changes sometimes are sometimes seen as particularly painful, but they can be radically healing as well.
 Due to the orbit of Pluto, it becomes retrograde on a frequent basis, and it takes between 10-20 years to go through one sign, often dipping back into the sign before it.

-Keep in mind that while astrology may help you to understand yourself or another person, it does not control us.
+Keep in mind that while astrology may give you additional insights into an individual’s natural strengths and weaknesses, the stars do not control our fates.
 People who are naturally introverted can become excellent public speakers and those who are naturally extroverted can learn to love solitude.
-What it can do is give you clues about where your natural strengths and weaknesses and those of others as well as how those strengths and weaknesses can be influenced and shaped.
-Human beings are far too complex to be fully defined by enneagrams, Myers-Briggs profiles, birth order, psychological diagnoses, or even the stars, and while each of these may help to categorize and understand people in a different way, none of them have dominion over us as individuals or over our futures.
+Human beings are far too complex to be fully defined by enneagrams, Myers-Briggs profiles, birth order, psychological diagnoses, or even the stars.
+While each of these methods may provide information that helps us understand people differently, none of them provides the full picture of an individual.